Ankita1119/Bank-Loan-Analysis---Data-Analytics-Visualization/README.md

 ## 📌 Project Overview

-This project is a comprehensive bank loan analysis designed to derive valuable insights from loan data using MS SQL Server & Power BI.
-The objective is to analyze key metrics, assess loan performance, and create visually compelling dashboards that facilitate decision-making for financial institutions.
+**This project is a comprehensive bank loan analysis designed to derive valuable insights from loan data using MS SQL Server & Power BI.
+The objective is to analyze key metrics, assess loan performance, and create visually compelling dashboards that facilitate decision-making for financial institutions.**

-## 🔗 Dashboard Access
-You can view the full interactive dashboard live here: 👉 https://github.com/Ankita1119/Bank-Loan-Analysis---Data-Analytics-Visualization/raw/main/Dashboard_Analysis.pbix

-## 🔗 Queries Access
-You can view the full interactive dashboard live here: 👉

 ## 🧩 Business Problem & Solution